-The knowledge of a person's social activity level, or a social setting's popularity, is important for many applications.
-These two scenarios appear very different, but they can be both characterized by the number of active speakers in the conversation.
-To estimate the number of active speakers in a group of people, we decompose this process into three steps: (1) speech detection, (2) feature extraction, and (3) counting.
 In the speech detection phase, we discard the silence periods and background noise, and only keep the human voice segments.
-In the feature extraction phase, we then extract the feature which can uniquely characterize each speaker from the speech data.
+In the feature extraction phase, we then extract the feature that can uniquely characterize each speaker from the speech data.
 In the counting phase, we use a distance function to characterize the dissimilarity if the two speech segments come from different speakers, and then apply an unsupervised learning technique that, operating on the feature vectors with the support of the distance model, finally determines the speaker count.
-We refer to this application as Crowd++ and we show the overview of the Crowd++ pipelined approach in Figure 1.
+We refer to this application as Crowd++, and we show the overview of the Crowd++ pipelined approach in Fig. 1.